gmcastil/ostep/chap-5/README.md

 execlp(), execv(), execvp(), and execvpe().
 Why do you think there are so many variants of the same basic call?

+There are a variety of ways to invoke other programs and allow a caller or user to have varying degrees of influence over the environment or even which program actually gets called.
+For instance, a caller might wish to invoke the `vsim` executable found in the `PATH` but choose to not inherit the rest of the caller's environment and provide its own.
+Another detail is being able to start a program, such as `bash` but allow it to call itself `sh` instead, to masquerade as the Bourne shell.

+There are a lot of other reasons, some a bit nefarious, where a parent might wish to invoke some member of the `exec()` family of functions and have a higher degree of control over which program is actually run, what its arguments are, and what its environment is.
+See the manpages for more details.
+Also, note that the `execvpe()` function is a GNU thing and requires the `#define _GNU_SOURCE` feature test macro.

 5. Now write a program that uses wait() to wait for the child process to finish in the parent.
 What does wait() return?
 What happens if you use wait() in the child?